 Virgen de Carmen Fiesta

-The city of Mahon, the capital of Minorca honours the patron saint of fishermen and sailors, in order to bless them with another safe year at sea.
+The city of Mahon, the capital of Minorca honors the patron saint of fishermen and sailors, in order to bless them with another safe year at sea.
 The image of the Virgen is paraded through the streets and then to the port, where the statue is customarily taken on a boat.
 The Virgin is responsible for keeping the waters around the shore safe and clean.

 Sant Lorenc Fiesta